 - Avoid foods that are rich in fats as they may worsen the inflammation in the small intestine.
 Intake of dairy products should also be limited since CD patients may find it difficult to digest lactose and sugars in milk and milk products.
 Keep a check on caffeine intake as it can also contribute towards bowel stimulation and worsen flare-ups.

-- Crohn’s disease can make it difficult to maintain therapeutic levels of vitamins and minerals, so the physician would advise daily consumption of these to help prevent deficiencies.
-It is always advisable to seek through recommendation by your physician, since few supplements might worsen the triggers.
+- Crohn’s disease meaning can make it difficult to maintain therapeutic levels of vitamins and minerals so the physician would advise daily consumption of these to help prevent deficiencies.
+It is always advisable to seek recommendation by your physician, since few supplements might worsen the triggers.

 - These include: